[Webinar Recap] Bridging Innovation and Access: A Global Dialogue on Medical Device Reimbursement and Regulatory Pathways

 The Q&A session offered valuable insights into the complexities of global market access.
 Key takeaways included:

-On reimbursement planning, Domyahn emphasized that delaying this consideration can cause significant commercialization setbacks.
+Domyahn emphasized that delaying this consideration can cause significant commercialization setbacks.
 Professor Chen stressed that for Taiwan’s startups—especially in AI, semiconductors, and software diagnostics—adopting a global-first mindset is critical from the outset.

-On preparing for the FDA’s Breakthrough Device Designation (BDD) pathway, Professor Chen recommended designing clinical study protocols that incorporate standard-of-care comparators, ensuring data robustness to meet regulatory and payer expectations.
+Professor Chen recommended designing clinical study protocols that incorporate standard-of-care comparators, ensuring data robustness to meet regulatory and payer expectations.

-The panel also addressed how software updates and label expansions impact reimbursement.
+Impact reimbursement.
 Domyahn noted that minor software changes typically do not require new codes, but payer coverage may fluctuate depending on how the device’s indications evolve.

-When discussing the differences between drug and device reimbursement in the U.S., Domyahn clarified that devices are reimbursed based on the associated procedure, not through drug formularies, highlighting the importance of well-published clinical evidence to support payer negotiations.
+Domyahn clarified that devices are reimbursed based on the associated procedure, not through drug formularies, highlighting the importance of well-published clinical evidence to support payer negotiations.

 Connect with Global Leaders in Healthcare Innovation